mli/new-docs/guide/index.rst

    .. card::
       :title: For PyTorch users
-      :link: pytorch/pytorch-to-gluon.html
+      :link: to-mxnet/pytorch.html

-      Compare MXNet and PyTorch to implement a MLP model to train MNIST.
+      Compare MXNet and PyTorch on implemeting a hadto train a hadimplement a MLP model to train MNIST.

 MXNet for deep learning algorithms